Logo Voyage

 By taxi

 Taxi is the most popular means of transportation for tourists, but are expensive and it is common to ignore meters.
 Sharing taxis is also popular, and may work out to a more reasonable fare.
-You can also try calling the taxi via Bolt, it will call an official taxi and the meter will be run through Bolt.
+You can also try calling the taxi via the Bolt app, it will call an official taxi and the meter will be run through Bolt.
 It should start when your ride starts, but the initial value will be slightly higher than if you've hauled the taxi yourself.
 If a Bolt taxi arrives, they usually stick to the app (especially if you pay within the app), but they regularly have no cars available.

-You're unlikely to catch a taxi even 1-2km away from few central tourist locations.
+You're unlikely to catch a taxi even 1-2 km away from few central tourist locations.
 Taxi companies may flat out decline to send you a car if you call, especially outside the ring road or at peak hours.
 Some taxi drivers may give you their business cards, but these are typically a facade for the same taxi companies.
 Do not expect you can get a taxi outside the city or in a random location.

-Official urban taxi tariffs since August 1, 2022 are €3.80 initial, €0.95/km, €17.00/hour wait between 06:00-20:30, €4.80/1.10/19.00 at night, extra surcharges: €2 on public holiday, +20% for taxies with 5 passengers, +50% for taxies with 6 passengers.
+Official urban taxi tariffs as of 2022 are €3.80 initial, €0.95/km, €17.00/hour wait between 06:00-20:30, €4.80/1.10/19.00 at night, extra surcharges: €2 on public holiday, +20% for taxis with 5 passengers, +50% for taxis with 6 passengers.
 Minimal fare was €5 before 2022, and it's unclear what it is now.
-Again, you're unlikely to get away that cheaply, expect +€3 with Bolt or unofficial taxy companies, and x1.5/x2 overcharge from official taxies.
+Again, you're unlikely to get away that cheaply, expect +€3 with Bolt or unofficial taxi companies, and x1.5/x2 overcharge from official taxis.
 That adds up for at about €10 for a short 1-2km trip.

 By bicycle